Scaramouche: In puppetry

-Scaramouche is one of the great characters in the Punch and Judy puppet shows (a performative art with roots in commedia dell'arte).
+Scaramouche is one of the great characters in the Punch and Judy puppet shows with roots in commedia dell'arte.
 In some scenarios, he is the owner of The Dog, another stock character.
 During performances, Punch frequently strikes Scaramouche, causing his head to come off his shoulders.
 Because of this, the term scaramouche has become associated with a class of puppets with extendable necks.